 Although it is around the same size as the British Isles, Japan has hundreds of ski resorts for skiers to enjoy.
-With snow falling regularly all winter, you can be sure of excellent snow conditions during your luxury ski holiday in Japan, with 13 main ski areas to discover between the Hokkaido (North Island) and Honshu (Main Island).
-After a day in the powder, dine in a traditional Japanese restaurant, relax in one of many natural hot spring onsens or retire to your luxury Japanese ski chalet.
+With snow falling regularly all winter, you can be sure of excellent snow conditions during your luxury ski holiday in Japan.
+There are 13 main ski areas to discover between Hokkaido (North Island) and Honshu (Main Island).
+After a day in the powder, dine in a traditional Japanese restaurant, relax in one of many natural hot spring onsens or retire to your luxury Japanese chalet.

-Typically Japan receives some of the largest snowfall out of any resort in the world, which means that ski holidays in Japan offer incredible powder skiing as well as some of the world’s best tree skiing.
+Typically Japan receives some of the largest snowfall out of any resort in the world, which means that Japan ski holidays offer incredible powder skiing as well as some of the world’s best tree skiing.
 Japan’s night skiing also gives guests the opportunity to try a variety of other activities during the day including snowmobiling and dog sledding, as well as snow rafting and reindeer rides.
-Luxury ski holidays in Japan have something for everyone with incredible food as well as wellness facilities to offer.
-For more information on what to do on a ski trip to Japan, explore our Ultimate Guide to Niskeo, Japan’s most popular ski resort.
+Japan ski holidays have something for everyone with incredible food and wellness on offer.
+For more information on what to do on a ski trip to Japan, explore our Ultimate Guide to Niseko, Japan’s most popular ski resort.

 If you are looking to really submerge yourself into Japanese culture during your luxury ski holiday, a visit to one of Niseko’s Onsens is the perfect way to relax and rejuvenate after a hard day’s skiing.
 A place of tranquillity and tradition, Niseko’s Onsens are naturally occurring volcanic hot water springs with many health benefits with minerals beautifying the skin and the hot water aiding high blood pressure and joint pain.